MSRConnections/Azure-training-course/Day 1/2. HOL WindowsAzure Website/HOL 2.md

 The following is required to complete this hands-on lab:

 - A Windows Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
-- Python 2.7 and Django 1.4 - You can either get these on your own or you can quickly and easily install these by using the Windows Installer link on [http://www.windowsazure.com/en-us/develop/python/](http://www.windowsazure.com/en-us/develop/python/).

 ---